JustinYa/AquaticCatchPredictor/docs/proposal.md

 ---

 ### 8. Execution Plan
-The execution plan for this project is divided into several phases.
-In the **Data Collection Phase**, we will gather data on temperature, pressure, water movement, and GPS location across various fishing sites.
+In the **Data Collection Phase**, data will be gathered on temperature, pressure, water movement, and GPS location across various fishing sites using a custom-designed Arduino measurement device.
 Collaborating with anglers to collect a diverse dataset is crucial to ensure the model’s generalizability and accuracy in different fishing conditions.

 Following data collection, the **Model Training & Optimization** phase will involve training a machine learning model, such as decision trees or SVM, on the collected data to identify patterns in fish activity.
 Optimization techniques like quantization and pruning will be applied to reduce model size and power requirements, enabling efficient operation on embedded hardware.

-In the **Prototype Development** phase, we will build a prototype that integrates the selected sensors, microcontroller, and power supply.
-Testing in real-world fishing conditions will allow us to refine the device’s sensitivity and accuracy.
+In the **Prototype Development** phase, a prototype will be built that integrates the selected sensors, microcontroller, and power supply.
+Testing in real-world fishing conditions will allow for refining the device’s sensitivity and accuracy.

 The **Evaluation and Refinement** phase involves multiple rounds of testing and iteration based on performance metrics, user feedback, and battery life optimization.
 Finally, in the **Deployment & Field Testing** phase, the finalized prototype will be field-tested with a larger user base for additional feedback and adjustments.

 ---

 ### 9. Related Work
-Though resources on freshwater fishing prediction are limited, we can draw insights from related research on ocean fishing.
+Though resources on freshwater fishing prediction are limited, insights can be drawn from related research on ocean fishing.
 For example, studies such as "Fishing Spot Prediction by Sea Temperature Pattern Learning" and "An Approach to Recommend Fishing Location and Forecast Fish Production by Using Big Data Analysis and Distributed Deep Learning" provide valuable methodologies.
-Although these works primarily utilize data from existing databases, they offer useful experimental frameworks that can guide our approach to data collection and analysis in a freshwater context.
+Although these works primarily utilize data from existing databases, they offer useful experimental frameworks that can guide the approach to data collection and analysis in a freshwater context.

 ---